Generative View Stitching: Discussion

 \section{Discussion}

-\paragraph{Limitations} We find that conditioning on external images is difficult as GVS struggles to propagate the context frames to the rest of the target video.
-Furthermore, GVS is dependent on the performance of its Diffusion-Forcing backbone, as it is a purely training-free method.
-For example, GVS fails to loop-close wide-baseline viewpoints and often struggles to distinguish the start of an upward staircase from the end of a downward staircase due to the backbone's short context window (see Fig.~\ref{fig:cover_figure}).
-We elaborate on these failure modes in Appendix~\ref{sec:limitations}.
-Future work will aim to extend GVS to different forms of conditioning, such as context images and text, and to other domains, such as goal-conditioned robot planning and hierarchical robot planning.
+\paragraph{Limitations} GVS achieves collision-free camera-guided video generation by breaking causality, the downside of which is that it cannot be applied to online problem settings where future camera poses are not available, such as interactive video generation and streaming.
+Furthermore, we find that conditioning on external images is difficult as GVS struggles to propagate the context frames to the rest of the target video.
+GVS does not require retraining of the backbone, which also means that GVS' performance is dependent on its backbone.
+For example, GVS fails to loop-close wide-baseline viewpoints, which are not in its backbone's training data, and often struggles to distinguish the start of an upward staircase from the end of a downward staircase due to the backbone’s limited context window (see Fig.~\ref{fig:cover_figure}).
+Finally, the spatial windows in our cyclic conditioning strategy are manually defined and hence is not currently scalable.
+We elaborate on these shortcomings and suggest future work in Appendix~\ref{sec:limitations}.

 \paragraph{Conclusion} In this paper, we introduced \textit{Generative View Stitching} (GVS), a training-free diffusion stitching method for camera-guided video generation.
 GVS is designed to be compatible with any Diffusion-Forcing video model, which enables \textit{Omni Guidance}, a robust technique that enhances the temporal consistency in stitching, and by extension, enables loop closing.
 Given its ability to generate camera-guided videos that are consistent, faithful to the conditioning trajectory, and stable, GVS not only establishes itself as a competitive video stitching framework, but also presents a promising alternative to autoregressive extension for long video generation.